GhostPack/SharpDPAPI/README.md

 When searching a file or folder, specify a path with `/path:C:\Path\to\file\or\folder` and optionally use `/maxBytes:<int>` to specify the number of bytes to read from each file (default: 1024 bytes).
 The command will read the bytes from the beginning of the file and search for DPAPI blobs.
 Use `/showErrors` to display an errors that occur during enumeration.

 When searching a base64 blob, specify the base64-encoded bytes to scan with the `/base64:<base64 str>` parameter.

+#### sccm
+The **SCCM** command will query for Network Access Account (NAA) credentials via WMI.
+If they exist, the blob wills will be decrypted using the relevant system master key.

 ## SharpChrome Commands